Home

 Adam Jernigan, Ph.D.

-Note: These handouts on social class are also included in my Gatsby MEGA-Bundle.
+Note: This slideshow and lecture also included in my Gatsby MEGA-Bundle.
 The bundle contains everything you'll need to deliver amazing and comprehensive lessons on Fitzgerald's novel: over 40 slides and over 240 pages of content-rich handouts and activities.
-If you've already purchased the bundle, you don't need to purchase these handouts.
+If you've already purchased the bundle, you don't need to purchase this slideshow.
 Thanks!

 Click to view the Gatsby MEGA-Bundle